 Kidney Disease@Farr is a new initiative that aims support the development and sharing of research ideas, foster collaborations and utilise the Farr Infrastructure to improve kidney patient care and outcomes through collaborative health informatics research.

-For more information, or to express your interest in collaborating contact:
+For more information or to express your interest in collaborating, please contact:

 |Farr Institute @ London:||Prof Liam Smeeth, Dr Laurie Tomlinson|